PhazonJim/Reddit-Automation-Suite/README.md

 # Environment setup instructions
 1. Ensure Python 3.6 or higher is installed
+2. `cd` into project workspace
-2. (Optional) to setup a local virtual environment you can run `python -m venv .venv`
+3. (Optional) to setup a local virtual environment you can run `python -m venv .venv` and then `source .venv/Scripts/activate`
-3. run `pip install -r requirements.txt` to install dependencies
+4. run `pip install -r requirements.txt` to install dependencies

 # Configuration
 1. Rename config.example to config.yaml